dudewheresmycode/opengolfsim.com/desktop/installation-guide.md

 # OpenGolfSim Desktop Installation Guide

-OpenGolfSim Desktop is our primary Windows application for connecting all your devices and leveling up your golf sim experience.
-This guide walks you through the installation process and helps resolve common setup issues.
+OpenGolfSim Desktop is the main Windows app that connects your devices and brings everything together for a better golf sim experience.
+This guide walks you through installation and covers common setup issues so you can get up and running fast.

 If you run into something not covered here, [contact us](/contact) and we’ll help you out.